legal resources necessary to hold negligent facilities accountable.

 - Resident to resident assaults;

 - Wrongful death caused by a lack of medical treatment, substandard care or failure to diagnose or ensure the resident receives outside medical services.

 When the nursing facility fails to fulfill its legal obligations in providing the best quality of care to its residents and keep them guarded from mental or physical harm, the law is on the side of the victim.
 This is because nursing homes can be held legally and financially accountable for their negligent actions, abuse or damages.
 Many families fighting for the rights of their loved one will hire a reputable California nursing home abuse law firm to ensure they receive the financial compensation they deserve and that those responsible for causing harm are held liable.Filing a Case for Compensation

 Cases involving neglect and abuse in nursing facilities are the special focus of the Oakland nursing home abuse attorneys at Nursing Home Law Center LLC.
 Our team of dedicated California nursing home lawyers have worked on many high-profile cases and assisted clients in protecting their rights and holding negligent caregivers and nursing facilities legally and financially accountable for their unacceptable actions.
-Our law firm has witnessed firsthand the level of unimaginable devastation caused by those in charge of providing the elderly and disabled health and hygiene care.
+Our network of attorneys has witnessed firsthand the level of unimaginable devastation caused by those in charge of providing the elderly and disabled health and hygiene care.